jimmoua/coms2223/pdp-11.md

 ![PSW Diagram](./img/psw.jpg)

 #### Modes
-Bits 15 and 14 are the current mode (either user or kernel mode).
+Bits 15 and 14 are the current mode for the Stack Pointer(either user or kernel mode).
 Bits 13 and 12 represent the previous modes, and bits 11 through 8 aren't used (maybe).

+When the program operates in User Mode, the program isn't allowed to execute a "HALT" instruction and the processor will trap through location 10 if an attempt is made to execute a "HALT" instruction.

+Programs operating in Kernal mode can map users' programs anywhere in core and explicitly protect key areas from User operating environment.

 #### Processor Priority